9 Best Investment Apps in the UK for 2024

 What’s the Best Way to Invest Small Amounts of Money in the UK?

 If you don’t have a large lump sum to invest, chances are you’re on the market for the best way to invest small amounts of money in the UK.
 Thanks to a highly competitive fintech market, many companies are emerging that provide quality service without needing to deposit high amounts.
 Additionally, those hoping to invest in their favourite stocks will appreciate the benefits of ‘fractional trading’.
-This allows traders to buy stocks at specific prices, rather than having to invest in multiples of a company’s share price.
+This allows traders to buy stocks at specific prices rather than investing in multiples of a company’s share price.

 How do I Choose the Right Investing App for me?

-When you’re choosing an investment platform, it’s easy to get swayed by some of the flashy brands out there.
+When choosing an investment platform, it’s easy to get swayed by some of the flashy brands.
 This can prove a harmful approach, especially if you’re unaware of some of the more essential features of a company’s service.

 Instead, you should start by: